 Prepare for Retirement Anxiety.

 The uncertainties of retirement years can cause much anxiety in some seniors.
-One of these uncertainties greatly entail money matters.
+One of these uncertainties greatly entails money matters.
 Some seniors are too worried about not having enough to pay for medical bills.
-This is the reason why seniors must broaden their retirement plan.
+This is the reason why seniors must broaden their retirement plans.
 Avoid relying on your savings as your sole means of preparing for retirement.